MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/user_deployment_assets/AML/README.md

 2) Connect to your AKS instance from Azure Machine Learning studio.
 3) Deploy the simulation code file (score.py) on a Kubernetes pod, running the conda environment created on step 1.

+> **Note** Now is the time to upload the copy of this github repository on your AML workspace.

 ## Step 1: Create a Conda virtual environment